NLNZDigitalPreservation/WARC_with_AV_trigger/WARC/README.txt

 Its usage is described here: http://www.eicar.org/86-0-Intended-use.html

 This WARC file is intended to test the AV setup for any repository that is aware of the WARC format, and purports to scan WARC containers for malicious content.

+From the website:-

+"The Anti-Malware Testfile

+This test file has been provided to EICAR for distribution as the "EICAR Standard Anti-Virus Test File", and it satisfies all the criteria listed above.
+It is safe to pass around, because it is not a virus, and does not include any fragments of viral code.
+Most products react to it as if it were a virus (though they typically report it with an obvious name, such as "EICAR-AV-Test").

+The file is a legitimate DOS program, and produces sensible results when run (it prints the message "EICAR-STANDARD-ANTIVIRUS-TEST-FILE!").

+It is also short and simple - in fact, it consists entirely of printable ASCII characters, so that it can easily be created with a regular text editor.
+Any anti-virus product that supports the EICAR test file should detect it in any file providing that the file starts with the following 68 characters, and is exactly 68 bytes long:

+X5O!P%@AP[4\PZX54(P^)7CC)7}$EICAR-STANDARD-ANTIVIRUS-TEST-FILE!$H+H*

+The first 68 characters is the known string.
+It may be optionally appended by any combination of whitespace characters with the total file length not exceeding 128 characters.
+The only whitespace characters allowed are the space character, tab, LF, CR, CTRL-Z. To keep things simple the file uses only upper case letters, digits and punctuation marks, and does not include spaces.
+The only thing to watch out for when typing in the test file is that the third character is the capital letter "O", not the digit zero.

+You are encouraged to make use of the EICAR test file.
+If you are aware of people who are looking for real viruses "for test purposes", bring the test file to their attention.
+If you are aware of people who are discussing the possibility of an industry-standard test file, tell them about www.eicar.org, and point them at this article.